wielebenwir/commonsbooking/readme.txt

 4. User bookings list

 == Changelog ==

+= 2.2.14 =
+* fixed: error when using individual table prefix other than wp_
+* fixed: refresh permalink on save individual slug (no need to call permalinks settings page after saving slug)
+* fixed: categories not shown in gutenberg editor
+* added: You can set if booking codes should be shown to user or not on fullday booking slots in timeframe settings (timeframe editor)

 = 2.2.13 =
 * Added notice to refresh permalinks due to unsolved issue